MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-whats-new.md

 ---
-title: What's new in app governance ms.date: 02/28/2023 ms.topic: conceptual
+title: What's new in Defender for Cloud Apps app governance ms.date: 02/28/2023 ms.topic: conceptual
-description: Learn about new features and enhancements in app governance
+description: Learn about new features and enhancements for app governance in Defender for Cloud Apps
 ---

-# What's new in the app governance add-on to Defender for Cloud Apps
+# What's new for app governance in Defender for Cloud Apps

 For more information on what's new with other Microsoft Defender security products, see: